lgeurts/lgeurts.github.io/_posts/2022-10-03-optimizing-ubuntu-22.04.1-jammy-jellyfish.md

 ### The Firefox sessionstore

 Sessionstore is responsible for caching which pages were already opened should Firefox suddenly crash.
-While this is a great feature (you can re-open your lost tabs and continue browsing), it causes a lot of writes to your SSD.
+While this is a great feature (you re-open your lost tabs and continue browsing), it causes a lot of writes to your SSD.

 Disabling is really easy.
 Type about:config in de addressbar and press Enter.
 Click on agree and look for sessionstore.
 Double-click on browser.sessionstore.interval change 15000 (15 seconds) to 15000000.
 Press OK, restart Firefox.